JAlcocerT/R_Dashboard/shiny_dashboards/README.md

 ### Dynamic dashboards

-Inputs functions are built on the UI section of the dashboard, their ids must be unique and each of them has different needs (check it with ?checkBoxInput, for example)
+**Inputs functions** are built on the UI section of the dashboard, their ids must be unique and each of them has different needs (check it with ?checkBoxInput, for example)

+There are manu **render functions** that works on the server section of the app.

+**Output functions**, works on the UI of the app and are based on the render function.

+Non-shiny outputs and render functions: there are packages outside shiny that provides ways to have interactivity, thanks to htmlwidgets, packages like: DT, leaflet and plotly allows to build interactive datatables, maps and plots as shiny outputs

 ```{r reactive expression refresher}

 ## Inputs

 # action buttons
 # checkbox input
 # date input
 # numeric input
 # radio buttons
 # select input
 # slider input
 # text input

 ## Render functions: each render function normally has a corresponding output function.